 If you are experiencing a dental emergency contact our Westborough office immediately for information on how to handle your dental problem or a same day visit.
 After hours calls will be returned by the dentist on call.

-Dental emergencies can happen at any time for a variety of reasons and often occur when it the least convenient.
-We understand the anxiety that tooth pain, trauma, and discomfort can cause and will make every effort to see emergencies the same day when deemed necessary.
+Dental emergencies can happen at any time for a variety of reasons and often occur at the least convenient time.
+We understand the anxiety that tooth pain, trauma, and discomfort can cause.
+This is why we will make every effort to see emergencies the same day, or when deemed necessary.

 - Chipped tooth: Clean the area gently by rinsing with water.
 If there is pain and a large portion of the tooth has been damaged, contact us as soon as possible to schedule a visit for restoring the tooth.
 Pain can be managed with over-the-counter pain relievers and cold compresses placed on the outside of the mouth.
 Do not place anything directly on the damaged area of the tooth.

 - Knocked out tooth: If possible to locate the lost tooth, pick up by the crown and place between the cheek and gums or in a container of saliva or warm milk.
 Cold compresses on the outside of the mouth can be used if there is pain and/or swelling.
 Contact our office immediately for advice on how to proceed.

 - Sudden tooth pain: Tooth pain that is sudden, sharp, and/or throbbing can have a range of causes and should be diagnosed by a professional.
 Over the counter pain relievers, warm water rinsing, and cold compresses on the outside of the mouth can be used to minimize discomfort.